 First doctor sent to the Gambo leper colony.

-Started the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.
+Started “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.

-Started intervention in South Omo.
+Start of intervention in South Omo.

 Start of “Mothers and Children, First 1,000 Days” program, from pregnancy through the first two years of the child’s life.